KaganAydincelebi/DSA210-Project/README.md

 - What is my average game length, and how does it affect my results?
 - How do my results compare when playing classical openings versus modern or unconventional ones?
 - Are there patterns in my wins or losses against specific player styles (e.g., aggressive, positional)?
-- What are my strongest and weakest phases of the game (opening, middlegame, endgame)?
 - Which opponents do I struggle against the most, and what strategies might help improve?
 - What is my performance trend over time—am I improving, plateauing, or declining?